piechartssuck/courses/content/tasks/_index.md

 </div>

-### Academic Calendar
+## Academic Calendar and Availibility

 You can view the weeks of instruction on the [WVU Office of the Provost site](https://provost.wvu.edu/academic-calendar/weeks-of-instruction).
+Please note that I will have limited availability between Nov 9th - 12th and Nov 28th - Dec 9th.

 ### Need Help?